danielbrog/NotesApp/README.md

 # NotesApp
 Nodejs JSON Notes App

+My first Node.js app
+All of this project runs in the console.

-to install, run 'npm install' to install all npm packages then 'node app.js --help' will print all actions with the project.
+To install, run 'npm install' to install all npm packages Then 'node app.js --help' will print all actions with the project.